 "Since enlarged pores are largely determined by genetics we can never physically reduce the pore size, but we can of course work to effectively minimise their appearance by keeping them clear and free from a build-up of dirt and dead skin cells.
 Treatments such as peels, deep microneedling and some lasers can have a visible effect on pores."

-What ingredients should people look for when buying skincare to help enlarged pores?
+What skincare products help enlarged pores?

 "Face-friendly acids, such as phytic acid, lactic acid and glycolic acid, have a resurfacing effect on the skin, digesting dead cells and stimulating cell renewal for a smoother skin appearance.
 Glycolic acid can be very effective but might be too harsh on some people’s skin, whereas lactic acid is ideal for people suffering with sensitivity.